Robust EMRAN-aided Coupled Controller for Autonomous Vehicles: Performance Evaluation of EMRAN-aided Controller for AVs

-In order to evaluate the disturbance rejection ability of the proposed longitudinal controller under extreme conditions, the vehicle was subjected to road inclinations of $\pm40\degree $.
+To evaluate the disturbance rejection ability of the proposed PID-EMRAN controller under extreme conditions, the vehicle was subjected to road inclinations of $\pm40\degree $.
 The vehicle starts on a level road initially ($t < 10 $ s) and encounters an uphill road with an inclination of $40\degree $ from $t = 10 $ s to $t = 20 $ s.
 At $t = 20 $ s, the slope reduces to zero, and the vehicle starts moving on the level road for another 10 seconds.
 Similar test cases were performed for the subsequent duration of the simulation, in which the vehicle started descending on a steep road of slope $-40\degree $ from $t = 30 $ s to $t = 40 $ s, after which it started moving on a level road again.

-Figure \ref{Fig. vel} shows the performances of both the stand-alone PID and EMRAN-based PID controllers in the presence of the road disturbances.
+Figure~\ref{f-726cef4ce758} shows the performances of both the conventional PID and EMRAN-aided PID controllers in the presence of the road disturbances.
 The proposed control architecture shows robustness against the varying road inclinations by minimizing the overshoot/undershoots and the steady-state errors.
 The vehicle also maintains smooth transitions in cruise speed.
-It has been verified quantitatively in Table \ref{tab:lon_err} by calculating the RMS and maximum errors.
-For this case, the PID-EMRAN improves the tracking errors by 86.88\% ($e_{v_{rms}} $) and 81.85\% ($e_{v_{max}} $).
-The neuron history is also shown in Fig. \ref{Fig. num_neu}.
-It can be inferred by comparing Fig. \ref{Fig. num_neu_no_dis} and Fig. \ref{Fig. num_neu} that the EMRAN controller constantly adds new neurons to mitigate the errors due to the disturbances, thus showing the effectiveness in its online learning ability.
+It has been verified quantitatively in Table~\ref{tw-28af6b930f58}, which shows the RMS and maximum errors.
+For the case with disturbance, PID-EMRAN reduces the tracking errors by 86.88\% ($e_{v_{rms}} $) and 81.85\% ($e_{v_{max}} $).
+The neuron history is also shown in Fig.~\ref{f-24724d50d0ae}.
+It can be inferred by comparing Fig.~\ref{f-2e2bef60f712} and Fig.~\ref{f-24724d50d0ae} that the EMRAN controller constantly adds new neurons to mitigate the errors due to the disturbances, thus showing the effectiveness in its online learning ability.
 Because of the various instances of road inclinations during the simulation, no pruning of hidden neurons is observed.

 Similarly, uncertainties related to vehicle parameters, ($m = m + 0.15m\sin(t) $) and ($I_y = I_y + 0.2I_y\sin(t) $) were included, where $I_y $ is the pitch moment of inertia.
 Additionally, environmental perturbations of the road-friction coefficient ($\mu = \mu + 0.5\mu\sin(t) $) and wind velocity ($V_w = 15 * \sin(t) $) in the longitudinal direction were also considered.